 In 2015, the Kingdom of the Netherlands (KoN), together with the other 192 United Nations (UN) member states, committed to the 2030 Agenda for Sustainable Development.
 The Agenda outlines 17 interlinked Sustainable Development Goals (SDGs) that are intended to make the world a better place by 2030.

-The PSSD project aims to contribute to the KoN commitments in relation to SDG 2:
+The PSSD project contributes to the KoN commitments in relation to SDG 2:

 End hunger, achieve food security and improve nutrition and promote sustainable agriculture.